-See & Control What Apps Have Microphone Access in iOS 7
+How to See & Control What Apps Have Microphone Access on iPhone & iPad

 - Open Settings app and go to “Privacy”

 - Select “Microphone” to get a list of all apps that have requested access to the microphone, and to control which apps have access to the microphone

 - Toggle the switch for apps ON or OFF as necessary to control what apps can use your microphone

 You’ll find the complete list of apps that have requested access, and whether or not they have microphone access is determined by the ON/OFF toggle switch.
 Flipping any of those switches to the OFF position prevents that app from accessing the microphone, but in most cases the app itself will continue to function.

 It’s worthwhile to review this list from time to time for your own privacy purposes, but it’s particularly important with iPhones, iPads, and iPod touch devices that are given to children and/or deployed in environments where per-app control of microphone access is a valid security precaution.
 Users who wish to lock down microphone usage further can use the Restrictions and Parental Controls functions to set a preference, and then prevent any adjustments from being made by other parties, or even prevent all apps from gaining mic access, which effectively disables the microphone on the iPhone/iPad completely (with the exception of the phone app for iPhone users, of course).